Jay Cutler: 2007 season

 Cutler preparing for the Titans in a 2007 MNF game.

-The 2007 NFL season marked Cutler's first full season as the starting quarterback for the Denver Broncos.
+The 2007 NFL season marked Cutler's first full season as the starting quarterback for the Broncos.
 In the first game of the season against the Buffalo Bills, Cutler led Denver to a comeback win on a 12-play, 42-yard drive culminating in a Jason Elam 42-yard field goal as time expired.
 Cutler's pass attempts (39), completions (23), and yards (304) for the game were career-highs at the time.
 He led Denver to their second straight comeback win the next week in the home opener against the Oakland Raiders.
 Late in regulation, Cutler moved the team 78 yards in 15 plays for the game-tying field goal with 2:18 remaining.
 The game went into overtime, where he engineered a 52-yard drive that led to another game-winning field goal by Elam.
 Cutler had a touchdown pass during the game, making him the first Broncos passer to begin his Broncos career with at least one touchdown pass in his first seven starts.
 The streak reached nine games through losses to Jacksonville and Indianapolis (which featured his first career rushing touchdown), but ended with a 41–3 home loss to the San Diego Chargers in the fifth game of the season.

 After the bye week in Week 6, the 2-3 Broncos beat the 4–1 Pittsburgh Steelers, 31–28.
-Cutler had a QB rating of 106.7 and career highs of 75.9% passes completed, three touchdown passes, 41 rushing yards (including a long run of 31 yards), earning NBC Sunday Night Football's Horse Trailer Player of the Game (with Elam).
+Cutler had a passer rating of 106.7 and career highs of 75.9% passes completed, three touchdown passes, 41 rushing yards (including a long run of 31 yards), earning NBC Sunday Night Footballs Horse Trailer Player of the Game (with Elam).
 Cutler finally had an interception-free game in his 12th start against the 6–1 Green Bay Packers, in which he drove 89-yards for a game-tying field goal in the last 2:27 of regulation, before losing in overtime, 19–13, on Green Bay's first play from scrimmage.
 In week 8, Cutler had just four attempts against the Detroit Lions before leaving with a leg injury; backup Patrick Ramsey floundered in a 44–7 loss.
 Cutler returned the next week in a 27–11 victory at Kansas City.